askforalfred/alfred/models/README.md

 Use `eval_split` to specify which split to evaluate, and `num_threads` to indicate the number of parallel evaluation threads to spawn.
 The experiments in the paper used `max_fails=10` and `max_steps=400`.
 The results will be dumped as a JSON file `task_results_<timestamp>.json` inside the `model_path` directory.

 **Note:** If you are training and evaluating on different machines or if you just downloaded a checkpoint, you need to run eval with `--preprocess` once with the appropriate dataset path.
-Also, after a fresh-install, run with `--num_threads=1` to allow the script to download the THOR binary.
+Also, after a fresh-install, run with `--num_threads 1` to allow the script to download the THOR binary.

 ### Subgoal Evaluation